Big Brutus

 Big Brutus is the nickname of the Bucyrus-Erie model 1850-B electric power shovel, which was the second largest of its type in operation in the 1960s and 1970s.
 Big Brutus is the centerpiece of a mining museum in West Mineral, Kansas, United States, where it was used in coal strip mining operations.
 The shovel was designed to dig from 20 to 69 ft down to unearth relatively shallow coal seams, which would then be mined with smaller equipment.

 Description

 The fabrication of Big Brutus was completed in May 1963, after which it was shipped on 150 railroad cars to be assembled in Kansas.
 It operated until 1974, when coal was uneconomic to mine at the site.
 At that time, it was considered too big to move and was left in place.
+Big Brutus is now displayed at the Mined Land Wildlife Area which consists of once-mined land that is now a recreational area.

 Big Brutus, while not the largest electric shovel ever built, is the largest electric shovel still in existence.
 The Captain, at 28 e6lb - triple that of Big Brutus - was the largest shovel and one of the largest land-based mobile machines ever built, only exceeded by some dragline and bucket-wheel excavators.
 It was scrapped in 1992, after receiving extreme damage from an hours-long internal fire.